Kids sometimes ask the strangest things, especially after watching TV ads.

 Once Mom learned the differences between the revocable and irrevocable trust, it was time to answer Sally’s question.
 Mom explained, “Sally, I’ve done some reading about your question, and learned some interesting things.
 You know how you always tell me and Dad you want to live in this house forever?
 Well, if we set up a revocable trust, you could legally live here for the rest of your life.
 But we can take one more step that will be even better…the irrevocable trust.
 Why don’t you come with us when we visit our attorney?
 He can explain it much better.”

+You’re not likely to hear that question from your child, but you might have questions of your own.
 Which type of trust is best for you?
 This depends on your ultimate asset protection goals.
 Estate planning laws are complex, so always consult with a qualified attorney.
 Contact St. Louis estate planning attorney Brian Quinn for knowledgeable assistance.